-1.2.1 Plans Must Contain Site-Specific Management Objectives for the Features objectives that talk about maintaining or enhancing something, with no indication of what will be maintained or what it will become when it is enhanced.
+1.2.1 Plans Must Contain Site-Specific Management Objectives

+Rackham is clear that a plan should identify, 'what makes a place special and how it differs from other places', and Krumpe writes of the 'failure to articulate specific desired future conditions or long term goals in any but the most general of terms'.
+Most early management plans (and, unfortunately, many current ones) contain objectives that talk about maintaining or enhancing something, with no indication of what will be maintained or what it will become when it is enhanced.
 My firm belief is that management plans must contain objectives, and that an objective must be a clear description of something that we want to achieve.
 Wildlife outcomes are the conditions that we require for habitats, communities and populations of species.
 It is also very important that objectives are site-specific.
 Our commitment to maintaining biodiversity must include an obligation to ensure that local distinctiveness is maintained.
 Generic objectives that can be applied everywhere have very limited value anywhere, and this soon becomes apparent to managers.
 Once a plan is seen, even in part, as irrelevant it is likely to be abandoned.